SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 > Luck Beneﬁts
 action: Add 2 to all of the character’s skill or attribute totals for the round.
-alertness: When the character calls upon this beneﬁt, he gains a special “sixth sense” outside of all other rules and roleplaying situations that will help him to spot a previously unseen item, character, or clue selected by the gamemaster.
+alertness: When the character calls upon this beneﬁt, he gains a special "sixth sense" outside of all other rules and roleplaying situations that will help him to spot a previously unseen item, character, or clue selected by the gamemaster.
 The beneﬁt does not confer omniscience, however -- and the gamemaster can select her own time for having it come into effect.
 It is normally used to allow a character to spot something he missed in a previous search, something that is important to the adventure.